When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

-In Table \ref{tab:scenarios}, we describe the main characteristics or desiderata that an adversarial attack should satisfy in different scenarios in order to be successful.
-We build on the idea that common tasks, problems or applications have common categories, and that explanations or interpretation needs are different in each of them \cite{doshi-velez2017rigorous}.
-Thus, adversarial attacks (or, oppositely, the defensive countermeasures) should also be designed differently for each type of explanation, focusing on the more relevant or crucial factor in each case.
-The scenarios described in Table \ref{tab:scenarios} comprise different degrees of expertise of the human in supervision of the classification process and different functional purposes of the explanation.
-It is important to note that a particular problem or task could belong to more than one scenario (i.e., scenarios are not mutually-exclusive).
+we describe the main characteristics or desiderata that an adversarial attack should satisfy in different scenarios in order to be successful.
+We build on the idea that common tasks, problems or applications share common categories, and that explanations or interpretation needs are different in each of them \citep{doshi-velez2018considerations}.
+Thus, adversarial attacks (or, oppositely, the defensive countermeasures) should also be designed differently for each type of explanation, focusing on the most relevant or crucial factor in each case.

+{\mfrr The considered scenarios, summarized in Figure \ref{fig:scenarios},} comprise different degrees of expertise of the human in supervision of the classification process and different purposes of the explanation.
+It is important to note that a particular problem or task could belong to more than one scenario.
 Moreover, we emphasize that some of the scenarios involve factors which are difficult to quantify in a formal way (e.g., the expertise of a user).
-Nevertheless, we believe that it is necessary to consider such detailed scenarios in order to rigorously discuss which type of adversarial examples can be realizable in practice.
+Nevertheless, we believe that it is necessary to consider such detailed scenarios in order to rigorously discuss which type of adversarial examples can be realizable in practice. {\mfrr In what follows, we describe each scenario and identify the requirements that adversarial attacks should satisfy in order to pose a realistic threat in each of them.
+This information will be summarized in Table \ref{tab:scenarios}.}

-The first scenario described in Table \ref{tab:scenarios} (\textbf{S1}) comprises tasks in which the implications of the decisions made by the model cannot be controlled by the user, or cases in which there is no time for a human supervision of the predictions.
-Despite the relevance of some tasks that fall into this category (e.g., autonomous cars or massive content filtering), humans cannot thoroughly evaluate each possible prediction.
-For this reason, explanations are not of practical use in such cases, so the main (or only) goal of an adversary is to produce an incorrect output.
+\paragraph{S1 Scenario:} The first scenario comprises tasks in which the implications of the decisions made by the model cannot be controlled by the user, or cases in which there is no time for human supervision of the predictions. {\mfrr Despite the relevance of some tasks that fall into this category, such as autonomous driving \citep{fujiyoshi2019deep} or massive content filtering \citep{mahdavifar2019application,kuchipudi2020adversarial}, humans cannot thoroughly evaluate each possible prediction.} For this reason, explanations are not of practical use in such cases, so the main (or only) goal of an adversary is to produce an incorrect output.